 Dr. Wang received BS in Applied Mechanics from Fudan University, PhD in Engineering Mechanics from Virginia Tech and MBA from the MIT Sloan School of Management.

 Before going on the NOC programme in Shanghai, I already had a keen interest in doing business and my internship experience further opened my mind to the world of entrepreneurship.
 Working in an actual F&B start-up environment was a great learning process, as I took on different roles that allowed me to fulfill various responsibilities which impacted the company.
 It was all about tuning myself to innovate day in, day out, to solve real-world problems with start-up solutions.
 This helped me to develop both hard and soft skills which are truly invaluable for a holistic university education.

 NOC Shanghai alumnus, Faculty of Undergraduate, School of Design & Environment

 This whole experience in China opened my eyes and really showed me that China is a place that is advancing way faster than us.
 Working in a startup exposes you to many life lessons.
 There are limited resources, tight deadlines and some nasty people out there.
 Going through all these and learning to adapt are lifeskills that would help you be a better person be it when you’re back in school, or working on your first job.
 It is probably a once-in-a-lifetime opportunity that you can experiment your ideas and make mistakes.
 Of course, work hard, play hard.
 Put your footsteps on places of the world you have never been before.

-NOC Shanghai alumnus, Faculty of Undergraduate, Faculty of Arts & Social Sciences
+NOC Shanghai alumnus, Faculty of Arts & Social Sciences